 Even if you rent or lease a space, you may still obtain insurance on the contents of the building.
 Inventory coverage is based on the average inventory in the warehouse on a monthly basis.
 Depending on the policy, this insurance covers goods owned and in your possession, on consignment, or sold and not yet delivered.
 Confirm with insurance vendors on the coverage in place for stock ordered but not delivered to your location.
-Shipping terms may also determine responsibility in the event of loss or damage.
+Shipping terms may also determine responsibility for a loss.